sourcegraph/careers/SWEJOBDESCRIPTION.md

 ### Interview process

-Our interview process can adapt to your preferences, so don't hesitate to tell us what works best for you.

-A typical interview process looks like this:

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAADP_pY7jAAAXU).
 2. We schedule a 30 minute phone call to share what we are looking for in a candidate and to find out what you are looking for in your next role.
-3. We schedule a 1 hour technical phone screen to see how you code.
-If you have any public code that you can share with us (e.g. open source), we would love to look at that too!
-4. Depending on the circumstances, we will propose one of the following:

-    * We bring you onsite to our San Francisco office for 4-5 hours of interviews and to meet more of the team.

-      * Bring your laptop (we can also provide one) so you can write code in a familiar environment (no whiteboard coding here).
+3. We collect a sample of how you code.
+This could come from one or more sources:

+    * Open source projects that you created, maintain, or contribute to (e.g. a non-trivial pull request).
+    * A phone screen where we write some code in a tool like https://coderpad.io.
       * We avoid trick questions and problems that require a single epiphany to solve.

-    * We pay you to work on a real project and evaluate your performance based on that.
+    * A small project we pay you to work on.

+4. We conduct ~3 more interviews which can be on site or remote depending on the circumstances.

+    * We don't ask whiteboard coding questions.

 5. We check your references.
 6. We make you a job offer.

 We also expect you to be interviewing us too, so ask us any questions you have along the way!